 This strawberry rhubarb tarte tatin is a delicious medley the sweet and tart flavors of spring.
 It's a classic French pastry for a reason, with a buttery tender crust, juicy berries, and zippy rhubarb, it's sure to become your new seasonal favorite.

 Begin by preparing the crust.
-In a large bowl combine the lemon zest, sugar, and salt and pinch it together until fragrant (this helps release the oils from th zest).
-Add the flour and mix until combined.all of the dry ingredients.
+In a large bowl combine the lemon zest, sugar, and salt and pinch it together until fragrant (this helps release the oils from the zest).
+Add the flour and mix until combined.

 Grate the butter on the largest hole setting of your grater over the bowl, mixing to coat the butter shards in the flour mixture every 10 seconds or so.

 Add the cider vinegar and 5 tablespoons of water and mix the dough.
 If it stays in a clump when you squeeze it in your hand, it has enough water, if it falls apart, add more water until it stays together.
-Shape the dough into a ball and roll it out into an 11-inch disc.
+Shape the dough into a ball and roll it out into an 11 or 12-inch disc (basically it should be 1 inch wider than the skillet you'll bake the tarte tatin in).
 Cover with plastic wrap and refrigerate.

 Preheat the oven to 400 degrees Fahrenheit.
 To make the filling, heat the strawberries, rhubarb, salt, and 3 tablespoons of the sugar in a large frying pan over low heat until softened slightly and the strawberries have begun to release their juices, about 8 to 10 minutes stirring every minute.
 Stir in the lemon juice and set aside.

-Add the sugar to a large stainless steel frying pan over medium high heat (using a light colored pan will make it easier to see the color change of the sugar).
+Add the remaining sugar to a large stainless steel frying pan over medium high heat (using a light colored pan will make it easier to see the color change of the sugar).
 Cook until the sugar has melted and caramelized and the mixture is a deep gold bubbling liquid, stirring often as the sugar melts.
-Remove from heat and stir in the butter and vanilla extract.
+Remove from heat and whisk in the butter and vanilla extract.
+It may look like it's separated, but continue whisking until it comes together to form a smooth caramel.